oopfan/u235-astro-library/projects/u235-astro/README.md

 # u235-astro

 > This Angular library contains a collection of components, directives and classes that are useful for creating Astronomy applications.

-> Note: All coordinates, including Altitude and Azimuth, are Geocentric.
-At this time no corrections are made for Horizontal Parallax or Atmospheric Refraction.
-This will change in future versions.
+> Note: Version 0.0.9 and earlier, Altitude and Azimuth were calculated relative to the Earth's center.
+Now beginning with version 0.0.10 Altitude and Azimuth are relative to the Observatory's location on the Earth's surface.
+All other coordinates including Right Ascension and Declination remain relative to the Earth's center.
+This change mostly affected the position of the Moon.

 ## How to use?
 ```javascript